-Due to arrive in the UK in around June 2019, the Ford Ranger Raptor is the first ever factory-built extreme off-road pickup to be offered in Europe.
-We got exclusive access to test it ahead of the first European drives on the unforgiving, mountainous terrain of Thailand’s Surat Thani province.
+Due to arrive in the UK in around September 2019, the Ford Ranger Raptor is the first ever factory-built extreme off-road pickup to be offered in Europe.
+We put it to the test on the rocky coastal tracks, sand dunes and beaches of Morocco’s wild Atlantic coastline.

 The Ford Ranger Raptor set hearts pumping around the world when pictures were released early in 2018, however it would take Ford of Britain until the end of the year to confirm that it would be hitting UK dealerships.

-European models will go into production at the Ranger factory in South Africa this March and the UK press launch is scheduled for May 2019 in Morocco (to which we’ve also been invited).
-However, Asia-Pacific models have been rolling off the production line since November 2018, and we got chance to put one to the test in Thailand.
+European models went into production at the Ranger factory in South Africa in March 2019, however, Asia-Pacific models have been rolling off the production line since November 2018.

 How about that look?